OneStep55/Test-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To run this project you will need node js installnet in your machine
+To run this project you will need node js installed in your machine

 In the project directory, you can run: